Zuni Carnevil Poison Dart Witch Doctor BiS Gear, Gems, and Paragon Points

 For more information about gems, please refer to our guide on gems.

 The power of Echoing Fury in your weapon Cube slot is highly synergistic with the Carnevil Witch Doctor, as it provides a scaling Attack Speed and Movement Speed bonuses, both of which are vital to this IAS-centric, mobility-dependent build.

 The second most desirable helm for this pet centric build, Mask of Jeram only steps down to Carnevil due to the set and weapon synergy.
-Similarly to the weapon slot, the armor slot is interchangeable between the two, with Mask of Jeram being the usual cube occupant due to its variable unique bonus.
+The armor slot is interchangeable between the two, with Mask of Jeram being the usual cube occupant due to its variable unique bonus.